mastodon/mastodon/aws/readme.md

 * Setup scheduled tasks (documentation related to recommend tasks is slim)
 * Automate creation of admin account (task is currently interactive only)
 * Build AWS Elasticsearch in the stack?
+* KMS for at-rest encryption
+* EIP for dedicated Public IP.

 ## Cost
 * Monthly cost is about $50-100!